 Along with Iris Fisher, Nanette Cameron played a major role in the formation of the Pakuranga Arts Society in the late 1960s.
 Their dedication and vision saw the Pakuranga Community and Cultural Centre open in 1975 and the Fisher Gallery in 1984.
 In 2000 these two organisations merged to become Te Tuhi.
 The Nanette Cameron School of Interior Design is now owned by Te Tuhi.

-She retired formally in 2016 but her legacy lives on through Te Tuhi and The Nanette Cameron School of Interior Design.
+She retired formally in 2016 and passed in 2023, but her legacy lives on through Te Tuhi and The Nanette Cameron School of Interior Design.

 Press